Exabyte-io/documentation/docs/getting-started/content-highlights.md

 ## Exabyte Data Convention

 We employ a proprietary JSON-based data convention that supports storing materials, simulations and compute properties in an organized and easy-to-navigate manner.
 It is designed with collaborative access to data in mind and have a flexible permission scheme allowing for complete privacy and wide publicity.
-More at.
+More at:

 We store all data about simulations and materials.
 Data originated from web application is automatically organized and searchable within the "Analytics" page (see below).
 Data originated on command line is accessible from within the web application and can also be further imported and organized for future search and potential use in advanced analytics / data mining / machine learning.